 The deeper issues need to be acknowledged and worked through whether in a series of sessions or year over year.
 Growth, recovery, wellness and wholeness is a lifelong journey.
 Finding your path to healing is part of your leadership work, whether you chose traditional talk therapy or somatic or yogic approaches, the important action is to choose.

-As leaders, let’s be willing to do the deep dive into ourselves and emerge as a better version of ourselves which invites everyone whose life we touch to bring out their best too.
+As leaders, let’s be willing to do the deep dive into ourselves and emerge as a better version of ourselves.
+Doing this invites the many lives we touch to bring out their best too.